ssurti6199/elderhelper/wechat.md

 ## Step by Step Instructions: Setting Up Your Account
 1. Download the app
 2. Enter your full name, select your region, enter your mobile number (check the area code on the left), and create a secure password.
 Check the agreement statement at the bottom of the screen, then click next!
 3. Privacy Policy will pop up.
 Click the "I have read and accept the above terms" so a green check mark appears.
-Click net.
+Click next.

 ### Security Verifiction:
 1. Click Start